alexmaropakis/BrainDecode/interproscan/README.md

 # BLASTp — MTP/SAAP Mapping & FragPipe FASTA Construction

-Part of the [FragPipe Linux Tutorial](https://github.com/alexmaropakis/FragPipe_Linux_Tutorial).
-This step maps mistranslated peptides (MTPs / single–amino-acid substitution peptides) back to their parent proteins via `blastp`, classifies them, and builds FragPipe-ready FASTA databases that fold the validated MTP entries in alongside the reference proteome.
+This step maps mistranslated peptides SAAPs back to their parent proteins via `blastp`, classifies them, and builds FragPipe-ready FASTA databases that fold the validated MTP entries in alongside the reference proteome.

 ## Overview